BenEddi/node-qr-code-generator/readme.md

 * Setting up the server :

-- clone the code then run "npm install"
+Clone the code then run "npm install"

 * Running the server:

-- run "npm start"
+run "npm start"

 * Trying The api: